 Real estate investors look for ways to earn a competitive return on investment while exposing themselves to minimal risk.
 One way to reduce investor or lender risk is through a hypothecation agreement.
-Therefore, in this article we’ll ask, “what is a hypothecation agreement?” and show you an example hypothecation agreement form.
+Therefore, in this article we’ll answer, “What is a hypothecation agreement?” and show you an example hypothecation agreement form.
 Then, we’ll discuss what you must know about hypothecation in real estate and elsewhere.
 Finally, we’ll discuss rehypothecation and answer a few frequently asked questions.

 What Is a Hypothecation Agreement?

 To understand what is a hypothecation agreement, let’s first define hypothecation.
 Specifically, it’s the pledging of collateral to secure a loan without relinquishing collateral ownership rights, possession, or title.
 A hypothecation agreement or hypothecation letter specifies the terms of the hypothecation arrangement.
 Importantly, it states the legal recourse available to lenders in case of debtor default.
 Usually, recourse is through a lien on the collateral property.
 Indeed, if the debtor defaults on the loan, the lender can seize the collateral and sell it to make itself whole.

 Here you can find a sample hypothecation agreement form from the SEC archives.

 There are many aspects of hypothecation, which we’ll explore now.

 Usually, hypothecation in real estate appears in a transaction like a mortgage on commercial or residential property.
 That is, a borrower pledges an asset as collateral to secure a real estate loan.
 In doing so, the borrower does not give up ownership rights, title, or possession of the property.
 Nor does the borrower forgo any income that the property generates.
 On the contrary, the lender has no claim on the property’s cash flows.